preparation and aftercare

 Accutane

-Cetaphil, Cerave, Vanicream & La Roche Posay are easy brands we recommend.
+Cetaphil, Cerave, Naturium & La Roche Posay are easy brands we recommend.
 A full list of recommended products can be found under our FAQ tab.

 What to Wear After Your Appointment